RAINBOW BRIDGE NATIONAL MONUMENT

 High water events in the autumn of 2013 caused significant damage to the Rainbow Bridge Trail in Rainbow Bridge National Monument – a remote National Park Service site accessible only via footpath or by boat.

-Repair and reconstruction of the trail required barge transport of all equipment, materials and personnel from Page, Arizona to the job site.
-To reduce transportation costs and job duration, houseboat housing was supplied for the crew, who maintained a continuous work schedule.
+Repair and reconstruction of the trail required barge transport of all equipment, materials, and personnel from Page, Arizona, to the job site.
+To reduce transportation costs and job duration, the crew was supplied with houseboat housing, enabling them to maintain a continuous work schedule.

-The trail repair and improvement process included trenching and excavating for a new gabion trail support structure and installation of the gabion.
+The trail repair and improvement process included trenching and excavating for a new gabion trail support structure and installing the gabion.
 To address additional erosion caused by an overhead waterfall feature during flash flood events, Loven Contracting designed and constructed a concrete pad in the water flow’s impact zone.
-At completion of construction, the crew removed the temporary trail reroute and the equipment access road.
-Site clean-up and restoration activities were conducted per National Park Service standards.
+Upon construction completion, the crew removed the temporary trail reroute and the equipment access road.
+Our crew conducted all site clean-up and restoration activities per National Park Service standards.